shubham-ks14/Car-brand-Prediction_Deep-Learning-ResNet50/README.md

 ## Future Scope
 * Use of other Deep CNN architecture such as VGG16, AlexNet.
-* Deployment in PAAS platforms such as Heroku or IAAS like AWS for a complete cotton disease prediction web app.
+* Deployment in PAAS platforms such as Heroku or IAAS like AWS for a complete Car brand prediction web app.